adamgligor/adamgligor.github.io/_posts/2018-04-04-powershell-script-status-code.md

 EXIT $validationError
 ```

-Result will be a single value, assignable to int:
+And the result will be a single int value:

 ![ps](/public/powershell/ps_sql_int.png)